J. J. Wolf: 2022: First two Masters wins & ATP final, US Open third round, top 60

 Ranked 209th at the 2022 Abierto Mexicano Telcel in Acapulco, Wolf reached the second round as a qualifier after defeating World No. 21 Lorenzo Sonego.
 It was his first ATP win since the 2020 US Open and only the third of his career.

 At his next tournament in Indian Wells, Wolf, having qualified for the tournament again, beat Hugo Gaston in straight sets before losing in three sets to 15th seed Roberto Bautista Agut, despite having a match point in the third set.
 Wolf then reached the semifinals at the Phoenix Challenger, losing to eventual champion Denis Kudla.

 Wolf then qualified for Miami, and beat Daniel Altmaier in the first round.
 He lost in three sets to third seed and world No. 5 Stefanos Tsitsipas in the second round.

-He reached the top 100 at World No. 99 on 1 August 2022.
+Wolf reached the top 100 at world No. 99 on August 1, 2022.
 Also in August, at the 2022 Citi Open, he reached the round of 16 after defeating 6th seed Denis Shapovalov.
 He reached an ATP 500 quarterfinal for the first time in his career after defeating 9th seed Holger Rune.
 The same day he lost in his quarterfinal match to top seed Andrey Rublev.
 As a result, he moved up 15 positions to a new career-high of World No. 84 on August 8, 2022.

-At the US Open he upset 16th seed Roberto Bautista Agut.
+At the 2022 US Open, Wolf upset 16th seed Roberto Bautista Agut.
 Next he defeated Alejandro Tabilo to reach the third round for a second time at this Major.
 He lost to Nick Kyrgios in straight sets.
 As a result, he moved into the top 75 in the rankings to a new career-high of No. 72 on September 12, 2022.

-At the 2022 Firenze Open he reached his first ATP semifinal in his career by defeating fourth seed Maxime Cressy in the round of 16 and seventh seed Alexander Bublik in the quarterfinals.
+At the 2022 Firenze Open, Wolf reached his first ATP semifinal in his career by defeating fourth seed Maxime Cressy in the round of 16 and seventh seed Alexander Bublik in the quarterfinals.
 He defeated qualifier Mikael Ymer in the semifinals to reach the first final of his career which he lost in straight sets to Félix Auger-Aliassime.
 As a result, he moved 20 positions up into the top 60 in the rankings at world No. 56 on October 17, 2022.